-Here are a few apps which you can install from the Google Play Store and Apple App Store on your mobile phones to identify any plant diseases at home.
+You have the option to download several apps from both the Google Play Store and Apple App Store onto your mobile device in order to detect and diagnose any plant diseases that may occur in your home.

 Agrio is an AI-based plant sickness identification app.
 The app uses images uploaded by users to match with data available in the app’s database and then provides accurate details of the plant disease treatment.